Visit Charleston, SC With Our Handy Travel Guide: Things to Do, Where to Stay, and Places to Eat in 2026

 Hunting For Fossils

-Charleston Fossil Adventures provides paleontologist led tours.
+Charleston Fossil Adventures provides paleontologist-led tours.
 Shark teeth have always eluded us on the beach, and I feel like this would definitely help us in our quest to locate them.

-Folly Beach Pier, South Carolina
+Folly Beach Pier, South Carolina (preceeding the new build)

 Folly Island Dining Guide